Azure-Samples/communication-services-web-chat-hero/README.md

 1. Right click the `Chat` project and select Publish
 2. Create a new publish profile and select your app name, Azure subscription, resource group and etc.
 3. Before publish, add your connection string with `Edit App Service Settings`, and fill in `ResourceConnectionString` as key and connection string (copy from appsettings.json) as value

+## Known Limitations

+This Hero app is meant to be built off of.
+In it's current form, it has some limitations:

+- The ACS user that creates the thread is a 'super user', and will be part of the thread roster.
+It's presence is hidden within the Hero app.
+However the user will be visible in the Teams client as a regular ACS user.
+- The Display Name of the Teams participants is based off of the user's id, and is not the real name from Active Directory.
+The real user name of the Teams user can be retrieved from AD via the [Graph APIs](https://docs.microsoft.com/en-us/graph/api/user-get?view=graph-rest-1.0&tabs=http) and set as part of the roster update operation.
+- 'Edit Message' and 'Delete Message' buttons are not provided by this application's interface

 ## Building off of the sample